benyanke/Digital-Ocean-DNS-Float/README.md

 ## More Advanced Setup
 If you have multiple public interfaces, you could parse the output of `ifconfig` and explicitly specify the IP, to ensure it gets updated correctly, no matter which interface the request goes out.
 The possibilities are endless.

+## Todo
+* Read current record value from API instead of DNS query: more robust and lowers load (during DNS propagation delay)

 ## Miscellany
 I simply wrote this for my own use, and provide no guarantees about it.
 I'll gladly accept pull requests for feature adds or bug fixes.